Rankine Generating Station

 By 2008, all generators were silent and 25Hz power, supplied via the frequency changer at Beck-1, was used to power the sole CNP client still consuming 25Hz: Washington Mills in Niagara Falls, Ontario.
 This power was routed through the 25Hz grid via the Rankine station which was still used as a distribution and control point for the 25Hz grid.

-As of 2009, 25Hz generation ceased entirely and the 25Hz grid will be shutdown.
-As for the Rankine plant: in April of 2009 the lease is up and the plant and the land it sits upon will revert to the Niagara Parks Commission (NPC).
-The NPC is currently looking towards potential future uses for the plant one of which, I think all people who have toured this plant agree, would be a museum as a monument to the golden age of electricity!
+As of 2009, 25Hz generation ceased entirely and the 25Hz grid was slated for shutdown.
+As for the Rankine plant: in April of 2009 the lease on the land on which the Rankine sits was up and the plant reverted to the Niagara Parks Commission (NPC).

 For further interesting reading on the Rankine and the history of the Canadian Niagara Power Company I suggest the excellent book The Canadian Niagara Power Company Story by Norman R. Ball (Boston Mills Press, 2005, ISBN 978-1-55046-462-7).